ArduPilot/ardupilot_wiki/planner/source/index.rst

    hardware-in-the-loop UAV simulator.
 -  See the output from APM's serial terminal

-Please use the menus above for instructions and more information.
+Please use the sidebar menus for instructions and more information.